abdullahalnoman8/MovieApp/README.md

-# A Sample Flutter Application written in Dart.
+# A Sample Flutter Movie Application written in Dart.
 This application will add the favourites movies your application and even it can find the movies you want to see.

 ## Getting Started